North Russia Relief Force, 1918-1919

 An Allied expeditionary force, including some Australian volunteers, was landed at Murmansk in March 1918 to support the weakening Russian front against Germany.
 The front was reinforced by further landings at Archangel in August 1918.
 In supporting the White Russians, the force became involved in operations against the Bolsheviks.
 To extract the force after the Armistice and after the Russian winter, the North Russia Relief Force was raised in UK, again including Australian Volunteers, arriving in North Russia in June 1919.
 All British forces were evacuated by September 1919.

-Article from Journal of the Australian War Memorial No. 7, Oct.
-1985.
+Article published in Journal of the Australian War Memorial No. 7 (October 1985)

 - The Hall of Valour